nuriba/weather-dashboard/README.md

 - **Weather icons** with image optimization
 - **Keyboard accessible** and accessible for screen readers
 - **Animated transitions** for a polished UI

-### Note:
-I have tried to add a button to toggle between light and dark mode, but I got some errors.
-Therefore, I leave the web app as it.
+I have tried to add a toggling between dark and light mode.
+However, I got some errors.
+Therefore, I leave as it
 ---

 ## 🛠 Tech Stack